‘Made in Heaven’ Is Not Subtle. And That’s Not a Bad Thing

 The Indian Arranged Marriage System Publicly Updated Its Vocabulary, But Remains Prejudiced Privately

 In one other episode, a supermodel and actor is trapped in a physically abusive relationship with her fiancé.
 She is aware of the abuse, but isn’t able to break away from the emotional cycle that ties her to the man.
-Like many, many other women in her situation, perhaps, she feels she’s the one who prompts the abuse, and must prove she’s worthy of his life by helping him be a better person while changing herself, simultaneously, to be deserving of his love.
+Like many, many other women in her situation, perhaps, she feels she’s the one who prompts the abuse, and must prove she’s worthy of his love by helping him be a better person while changing herself, simultaneously, to be deserving of his “love.”
 It’s a tale as old — and, unfortunately, as contemporary — as time.
-She goes in to marry him in a beautiful ceremony enveloped in the pall of gloom one associates with funerals.
-In fact, one of the funerals depicted in the show was, actually, much brighter.
+She goes on to marry him in a beautiful ceremony enveloped in a pall of gloom one associates with funerals.
+In fact, one of the funerals depicted in the show was, actually, much lighter emotionally.
 In not giving the bride a happy ending at the end of the episode, though, the show forces us to confront the reality that survivors of abuse seemingly choose for themselves.

-Another narrative that the show highlights beautifully, however, is the solidarity that shared experiences of marginalization can bring forth.
+Another narrative that the show highlights beautifully is the solidarity that shared experiences of marginalization can bring forth.
 When one woman asks another, “Have you ever been f**ked over?,” and she replies, “Yes, brutally,” we’re forced to reckon with the fact that our identities — no matter how far they may be from one another socio-economically — are always going to eclipse our hard work, achievements, humanity, and even our acts of kindness.

 Tara (played by Sobhita Dhulipala) might be an accomplished businesswoman and a support system for her former mother-in-law; yet, she’s always going to be an outsider because of her humble origins.
-Jazz (played by one of the best actors in the cast, Shivani Raghuvanshi) may take strolls down the beatiful streets of France in pretty clothes, speaking perfect English, and organizing the poshest of weddings; but Kabir, the rich, Delhi “f**kboy” — as film critic, Sucharita Tyagi, describes the character played by Shashank Arora — is still not going to make her his official girlfriend because her social background isn’t nearly as sophisticated as his.
-Karan (played by Arjun Mathur) might be a good son grieving his realtionship with his dying mother; she, however, can never see him for anything beyond his sexuality.
+Jazz (played by one of the best actors in the cast, Shivani Raghuvanshi) may stroll down the picturesque streets of France in pretty clothes, speaking perfect English, and organizing the poshest of weddings; but Kabir, the rich, Delhi “f**kboy” — as film critic Sucharita Tyagi describes the character played by Shashank Arora — is still not going to make her his official girlfriend because her social background isn’t nearly as sophisticated as his.
+Karan (played by Arjun Mathur) might be a loving son grieving his relationship with his dying mother; she, however, can never see him for anything beyond his sexuality.
 Faiza (played by Kalki Koechlin) might do her best to be a good partner, but she’s still going to remain the home-wrecking, “other woman” — a fact she appears to have internalized, too.
-Meher (brought to life by Trinetra Haldar Gummaraju) might be a smart, gorgeous, independent woman; people, however, cannot get past the fact that she was born in a physical body different from the one they see now.
+Meher (brought to life by Trinetra Haldar Gummaraju) might be a smart, gorgeous, independent woman; people, however, cannot get past the fact that she was born in a body different from the one they see now.

 Related on The Swaddle: